My Cervix Went Into Shock: How Painful Coil Fittings Are Causing Vaginismus

 An unknown number of women are experiencing vaginismus after painful contraceptive coil (also known as IUD (intrauterine device)) fittings.
-Vaginismus is a psychosexual condition which affects an estimated one in 10 women and people with cervixes in the UK, although it is typically under-diagnosed and exact statistics don’t exist.
+Vaginismus is a psychosexual condition.
 For sufferers, all kinds of vaginal penetration become painful, uncomfortable and, for some people, impossible.

-Hannah, a 24-year-old student from west Surrey, is among this number.
+Hannah, a 24-year-old student from west Surrey (UK), is among this number.
 She is now dealing with painful and life-changing vaginismus after a coil fitting which, she says, left her "in agony".

 Vaginismus is caused by the body’s automatic reaction to the fear of penetration.
 Something in your brain triggers your vaginal muscles to tighten, sometimes to the point where you can’t even see the vagina’s opening anymore.
 There are two types of vaginismus: primary, where you have the condition before you start having sex, and secondary, where something triggers it later in life – a painful medical procedure, infection or a sexual assault.